Scholarships & Awards

 The purpose of this scholarship is to support students participating in a study abroad program or learning experience.
 Doug and Ann Englund attended the U of M where Doug studied international relations.
 His military career enabled them to live and travel across the world, which the Englunds greatly valued.
 Doug’s positions included Director of the Russian Missile program for NASA in Russia and Director of On-Site Inspection for the Defense Threat Reduction Agency at the Department of Defense.
 The Englunds endowed this scholarship for undergraduate students in the Department of Political Science in 2017.

-The Judge Earl and Mrs. Cecill Larson Scholarships are awarded to honors students and other outstanding students to support their research and academic interests.
+The Judge Earl and Mrs. Cecill Larson Scholarships are awarded to outstanding students to support their research and academic interests.
 Judge Larson was a Minnesota native and a graduate of the U of M Law School.
 During his career, he was active in the Minnesota Civil Liberties Union and the Minnesota Human Rights Commission.
 The purpose of the scholarship is to permit students to devote more time to their academic pursuits and to support their research interests.

 Robert "Bob" Putnam grew up around St. Paul, Minnesota and earned his degree in political science from the University of Minnesota.
 Also an artist, Bob held various appointments during his professional career - including for the State of California, where he spent his adult life.
 A frequent traveler to China, Bob served on state delegations from California to China, and was involved in politics and trade diplomacy in Sacramento and Washington, D.C.
 His estate endowed this scholarship for undergraduate students in the Department of Political Science in 2017.